 Hours and Facilities

-Summer (late June through August): Lifeguards on the beach, nature center programs running.
+Summer (late June through August) is when lifeguards are on the beach and nature center programs run.
 Good for families who want a beach day without the OOB energy.

-Fall (September and October): Black gum trees go crimson.
-Crowds drop hard after Labor Day.
+Fall (September and October) is when the black gum trees go crimson and crowds drop hard.
 September is particularly good: water still warm, park quiet, foliage starting.
+Some of our guests specifically plan their visit around the fall color at this park.

-Spring migration (May): Best birdwatching of the year as warblers pass through.
-The swamp is active, the oaks are leafing out, the park is nearly empty.
+Spring migration in May is the best month for birdwatching.
+Warblers pass through, the swamp is active, the oaks are leafing out, and the park is nearly empty.
+If you're a birder, May at Ferry Beach is the answer.

 Getting There